AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

 ## Data messages
-A Data message is mapped to generic Sds values in the Sequential Data Store.
-The keywords in the Data definitions are interpreted as follows:
+A *data* message is mapped to generic Sds values in the Sequential Data Store.
+The keywords in the *data* definitions are interpreted as follows:

 * ``typeid``: Data that is not grouped by containerId is not supported.
 * ``containerid``: Stream Id for the associated Sds Stream.